The International Trade Blog Import Procedures

 Two aspects of this example throw people: first, the work was paid for separately and then is taxed again (this seems to be almost a double payment); second, this only applies to work undertaken outside the U.S. If the artwork or other materials is contracted and paid for inside U.S. customs territory, it is not dutiable.

 Here’s another difficult concept: Even when an import is duty free, the value of any assist must be declared upon importation!

-Under the concept of informed compliance (see, What Is Reasonable Care?), it is the importer’s responsibility to make sure that all imports are correctly valued.
+Under the concept of informed compliance, it is the importer’s responsibility to make sure that all imports are correctly valued.
 This is true even when items are duty free.

 When you consider that Canada and Mexico are our number one and two trading partners, and that the majority of goods are duty-free, you can see that this would have an impact if assists were not declared.
 If assists were undeclared on duty-free entries, then the value of U.S. imports would be severely understated.

 This is where the subject of assists gets really complicated!
 The basic rule for determining the value of any assist is that it must be based on objective and quantifiable data.
 In other words, when the assist is declared, the importer must be able to show Customs, upon request, the method used to determine the value of that assist.

 Here are a few examples based on the types of assists described above:

 For the hose sent to Mexico, the value of the assist would generally be the fair market value of the hose in its exported form, plus the transportation costs required to send it to the Mexican processor.